Creating an Alarm Rule and Notification for Event Monitoring

 Description

-Alarm rule description.
-The value can contain a maximum of 256 characters.
-This parameter is optional.
+(Optional) Alarm rule description.
+It can contain up to 256 characters.

 - Select monitored objects and configure alarm parameters.